TGiles/auto-lighthouse/README.md

 * `npm run start`
 * Navigate to the `lighthouse` folder
 * Open the appropriate timestamped directory
-* View lighthouse reports for mobile and desktop agents in your browser of choice
+* View lighthouse reports for mobile and desktop agents in your browser

 ## Configuration reference
 ### `simpleCrawler.json`